erenarkangil/population-mobility-synthesis/README.md

 # UQ_Zonal_Inference
-### For detailed results, please check the articleThe purpose of this project, to provide an analysis of individual mobility with respect to socioeconomic factors.
+### For detailed results, please check the article